ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     # see? summary of the alignment process / results
     cat aln.sam

 The resulting SAM file shows a perfect match between the query sequence ('phix.fa') and the reference ('genome.fa') ... which is good, because they're the same file (see the symbolic links section above)!
-Beyond that, don't worry about the SAM format; we'll get into that tomorrow.
+Beyond that, don't worry about the SAM format; we'll get into that later.

 Paste Command